Turbulent processes and mean-field dynamo: Looking forward

 \section{Looking forward}

 In this review, we have provided some insight into recent developments in our understanding of the generation of astrophysical large-scale magnetic fields.
-The current development of mean-field theory allows to go beyond some of the original restrictions that were related to the assumption of large scale-separation and the inappropriate neglect of nonlinear effects due to higher order correlations in contributions to the mean turbulent electromotive force.
+The current development of mean-field theory allows us to go beyond some of the original restrictions that were related to the assumption of large scale-separation and the inappropriate neglect of nonlinear effects due to higher order correlations in contributions to the mean turbulent electromotive force.
 A big portion of the progress comes from the development in the DNS of astrophysical turbulence.
 Noteworthy, the classical mean-field theory is based on the fundamental equations of electrodynamics and has well-known limits.
-With the new steps forward, we can take into account results of the DNS, e.g., the spectral kernels, and treat them as the experimental facts.
+With the new steps forward, we can take into account results of the DNS, e.g., the spectral kernels, and treat them as experimental facts.
 The necessity of some phenomenological additions to classical mean-field theory are motivated both by DNS and observations of the magnetic activity in astrophysical systems, such as those in our Sun and other stars.
 In this way, mean-field models become a valuable tool to understand the real and virtual worlds of the dynamo in stars and in DNS.

-\begin{acknowledgement} Support through the grant 2019-04234 from the Swedish Research Council (Vetenskapsr{\aa}det) (AB) is gratefully acknowledged.
+\begin{acknowledgement} We thank Hantao Ji for important discussions on the reversed field pinch in laboratory plasmas and dynamos in magnetically dominated settings.
+We are also indebted to the two reviewers for their constructive remarks that have led to improvements in the presentation.
+Support through the grant 2019-04234 from the Swedish Research Council (Vetenskapsr{\aa}det) (AB) is gratefully acknowledged.
 We thank for the allocation of computing resources provided by the Swedish National Infrastructure for Computing (SNIC) at the PDC Center for High Performance Computing Stockholm and Link\"oping.
-VP thanks the financial support of the Ministry of Science and Higher Education of the Russian Federation (Subsidy No.075-GZ/C3569/278).
-YM has been supported by MEXT/JSPS KAKENHI Grant numbers JP18H01212, JP18K03700, JP21K03612; the Central Research Institute of Stellar Explosive Phenomena (REISEP) at Fukuoka University and the associated projects (Nos.
-171042,177103). \end{acknowledgement}
+VP acknowledges financial support of the Ministry of Science and Higher Education (Subsidy No.075-GZ/C3569/278).
+YM has been supported by MEXT/JSPS KAKENHI Grant numbers JP18H01212, JP18K03700, JP21K03612, JP23H01199; funding from Fukuoka University (Grant No. 171042, 177103 and GR2302). \end{acknowledgement}